kylefoxaustin/openwebui/README.md

 The default configuration automatically detects if you have an NVIDIA GPU with the required drivers and uses it.
 Otherwise, it falls back to CPU.
 However this implies your host machine has installed the necessary NVIDIA GPU infrastructure (e.g. nvidia-smi, drivers, and nvidia build container).
-Instructions for how to do this prestep is below under **Setup for GPU Acceleration on Linux**
+Instructions for how to do this pre-step is below under **Setup for GPU Acceleration on Linux**

 ```bash
 # Clone the repository